How long have you worked here? by Luísa Ferreira

 A talk with the artist Luísa Ferreira who brings this series of photographs to maat and unravels the stories of the shops and people who inhabited them.

 “A-side” and “B-side” refer to the two sides of a record or cassette, but they also reveal something about their contents.
 The A-side is typically the official side, the one that includes the hit single.
 The B-side is more informal and often includes a bonus track.
 This maat programme, developed in tandem with The Peepshow – Artists From the EDP Foundation Portuguese Art Collection, focuses on the informal side of artists, on their B-side.
-It aims to create space to establish a more casual relationship between the spectator and the artist.
+It aims to create space to establish a more casual relationship between the visitor and the artist.
 Every Saturday at the museum, we can expect the unexpected — a concert, a drawing session with a good wine, a yoga lesson about dreams — that reveals the artist’s B-side.